Islands, the forgotten islands of Vanuatu

 There is a medical clinic but no bank, no police station and

 just a couple of very basic stores.
-There were no telephones
+There are no telephones.
+Telecom Vanuatu might have a mobile phone tower erected by 2015.

 There's almost no copra